zhshw/base-drafts/draft-ietf-quic-recovery.md

 pacer, implementers are referred to the Fair Queue packet scheduler (fq qdisc) in Linux (3.11 onwards).

+## Rejection of 0-RTT

+If a server rejects 0-RTT, any 0-RTT packets will not be processed.
+Rejected 0-RTT packets can be declared lost as soon as the client learns they have been rejected, though they will eventually be marked lost by loss detection mechanisms.

+Treating rejected 0-RTT packets as lost might result in an inappropriately adverse congestion response.
+A client that has 0-RTT rejected SHOULD reset its congestion state when it learns that 0-RTT has been rejected.
+Retaining state for loss recovery will ensure that any data is retransmitted as necessary and RTT estimates can be used.

 ## Pseudocode

 ### Constants of interest